arkhiwarkhi/Pipewire-on-Devuan/README.md

 # Pipewire on Devuan
 A brief guide to running Pipewire on Devuan due to the lack of much documentation on the topic.
+This can solve many issues, such as audio devices connecting, but not outputting, on Devuan - and in general, Pipewire is far better than Pulse anyway.

 1. Install the pipewire-audio metapackage via APT.
 Once you have done this, you probably shouldn't remove any further pulseaudio packages as APT will take care of the ones that need to be removed.
 ```